Schw4lbe/hp-kv/README.md

 - navbar mobile collapse view on breakpoint xs
 - gallery update with thumbnails and full images only in modal for faster loading
 - modal fullscreen images need to be crompessed a litte bit more

+for captcha:

+- define different 4 diggit colors in content.json and automate solution in component